-Rolling Plains Regional Jail
+Plains Regional Jail

-And Detention Center
+and Detention Center

 Accreditations & Affiliations

-Local donations in the form of time and money are provided to a variety of organizations within the community including Wild Horse Prairie Days, Wild Horse Prairie Days Trail Ride and the Parade, Lighted Christmas Parade, Youth Baseball, local fire department, the Good Fellows, Haskell Junior Livestock Association and the Noah Project.
+Local donations in the form of time and money are provided to a variety of organizations within the community including Wild Horse Prairie Days, Wild Horse Prairie Days Trail Ride and Parade, Lighted Christmas Parade, Youth Baseball, local fire department, the Good Fellows, Haskell Junior Livestock Association and the Noah Project.

-The Facility serves as a sponsor for the Farm and Ranch Show as well as the annual Chamber of Commerce Banquet.
+The Facility serves as a sponsor for the Farm and Ranch Show and the annual Chamber of Commerce Banquet.
 Volunteers from the community offer a variety of church services at the Facility.